PyTheca/PyTheca/README.md

-### Hi there 👋
+### Hi there, welcome to Pytheca. 👋

 - 🔭 Pytheca is an interface that searches, finds and executes Python modules and displays the output in a Mathematica like style.
-The modules are stores in a package folder en subfolders (one level deep)
+- The modules are stores in a package folder en subfolders (one level deep).
+- As I said the interface behaves somewhat like Mathematica, but also like a modern calculator.
+- Modules will be added by me, but Python programmers can also submit modules.

 - 🌱 I’m currently learning Python